 I Gave My Word: Sarpedon's bound by it.
-Averted in Chapter War, he completely double crosses Eumenes.
+Averted in Chapter War, as he completely double-crosses Eumenes.
 Though as Sarpedon points out, Eumenes broke his word first.
 And we all know how Space Marines like to deal with traitors.

 Kangaroo Court: The Trial of the Soul Drinkers in Phalanx sounded to be set up as one, but Vladamir Pugh was pretty damn adamant about trying to avert this in spite of Reinez and Borganor's best efforts.
 Having Darnath Lysander as your bailiff helps a lot.

-Lawful Stupid: The inquisitor and his interrogator from the first book should really think about who they're trying to kill.
-Averted with Thaddeus from the second book.
+The inquisitor and his interrogator from the first book should really think about who they're trying to kill.

-Lightning Bruiser: The Soul Drinkers as a whole are this even by the standards of usual space marine chapters, being specialised in assault orientated boarding actions and close range firefights.
+Lightning Bruiser: The Soul Drinkers as a whole are this even by the standards of usual Space Marine chapters, being specialised in assault-oriented boarding actions and close range firefights.

-Mutants: While initially proud for it, the Soul Drinkers now thinks a bad idea.
-Some of the more notable examples include: Sarpedon's spider legs, Tello's regeneration speed, Pallas's snake scales, and Graevus' mutated hand.
+Mutants: While initially proud for it, the Soul Drinkers now think it's a bad idea.
+Some of the more notable examples include: Sarpedon's spider legs, Tellos' protoplasmic flesh and resulting regeneration speed, Pallas's snake scales, and Graevus' mutated hand.